stelmo/eQuilibrator.jl/docs/src/installation.md

 ```
 using Conda

-Conda.add("equilibrator-api"; channel="conda-forge") # note: use a dash and not an underscore
+Conda.add("equilibrator-api"; channel="conda-forge") # note: use a dash and not an underscore in "equilibrator-api"
 ```

 Then test if you can import `equilibrator_api` using PyCall: